cedaniel200/appium-screenplay-pageobject/README.md

 The following properties must be configured:

-appium.hub Must match the ip and port where the appium server will run
+**appium.hub** Must match the ip and port where the appium server will run

-appium.platformVersion Anbdroid version of the emulator that we are going to use
+**appium.platformVersion** Android version of the emulator that we are going to use

-appium.app Location of the apk
+**appium.app** Location of the apk

-appium.deviceName Name of the emulator or device that you are going to use, for this you can use the adb
+**appium.deviceName** Name of the emulator or device that you are going to use, for this you can use the adb

     adb devices